Mahakavya: Classical examples

 The Buddhist poet and philosopher Aśvaghoṣa (c.
 80 – c.
-150 CE) is one of the earliest Sanskrit poets with surviving Kāvya literature.
-His Buddhacarita (Acts of the Buddha) calls itself a mahākāvya and was influential enough to be translated into both Tibetan and Chinese.
+150 CE) is one of the earliest known classical Sanskrit poets whose works have survived.
+His Buddhacarita (Acts of the Buddha) is regarded as a mahākāvya and was later translated into both Tibetan and Chinese as part of the transmission of Buddhist texts.
 Another kāvya by Aśvaghoṣa is the Saundarananda, which focuses on the conversion of Nanda, Buddha's half-brother.

 Tradition identifies five works as model mahākāvya: